Discrimination Allegation Filed By Chicago Police Superintendent's Wife

 Fenner married Chicago Police Department Superintendent Eddie Johnson last year.
 Johnson asked Chicago Inspector General Joseph Ferguson and the Civilian Office of Police Accountability to look into the matter.

-Police spokesman Anthony Guglielmi (goo-lee-EHL’-mee) confirms that the department received a complaint from Fenner that alleges discriminatory practices within the department’s promotional process.
+Police spokesman Anthony Guglielmi confirms that the department received a complaint from Fenner that alleges discriminatory practices within the department’s promotional process.
 He says the department is committed to an independent and fair evaluation of the complaint.

 EEOC spokesman Joseph Olivares says he’s “prohibited by law from confirming or denying the existence of a charge.”